gfunk723/MonoHiggsToGG/README.md

 Convert ntuples from FLASHgg format to format for fits by using fitterFormatting.cc Called by: `./formatNtupleForFitting.sh`

-Need to specify the actual cuts to be applied and the values of the MET correction to be applied for Data and MC inside fitterFormatting.cc.
+Choose which selection to apply by specifying the values of category: 0 to 4 are currently allowed.
-N.B.
-Something nice to fix would be to make this more automated by calling the METcorr root files and using the whichSelection as done in the Plotter.
+Additional categories can be applied by adding the selection in fitterFormatting.cc.

 -----------------------------------------------------------
 # Copy the Framework from Github